GauravSharma018/Advanced-Polygon-Project-1/README.md

 # Deploying the ERC721 Contract
 Before deploying, make sure to paste the private key of our wallet in the .env file i.e. "PRIVATE_KEY= 'your wallet private key'".
 Run the following command to deploy the ERC721 contract to the sepolia Ethereum Testnet:
-`ruby npx hardhat run scripts/deploy.js --network sepolia `
+`npx hardhat run scripts/deploy.js --network sepolia `

 ## Note:
 After deploying the address will generated.
 So, copy that address into contarctAddress.js(stored in metadata folder) and also in MINT.js(stored in scripts folder) and getBalance.js(also in scripts folder).